smart-chain-fr/lib-tezos-dex-v3/README.md

 # lib-tezos-dex-v3
-Library of a Uniswap-v3 implemented in Cameligo
+Library of a liquidity pool (inspired of Uniswap-v3) implemented in Cameligo.
+It has been originally forked from https://github.com/tezos-checker/segmented-cfmm and upgraded to fit ligo compiler v0.68.0.

 ## WARNING

-This version is not meant for production purposes.
+This version provides some tests in cameligo and helpers which illustrate how to use the library in a ligo test environment.

-TWAP has not been verified yet !
+TWAP has not been fully tested in Cameligo yet, but the original repository provided some haskell tests covering the TWAP.

 ## How to use this library